edgeimpulse/expert-projects/readme/featured-machine-learning-projects/surgery-inventory-synthetic-data.md

 ## Stationary vs. wearable object detection

-Many operating rooms (OR) are equiped with adjustable lights with a camera embedded.
+Many operating rooms (OR) are equipped with adjustable lights with a camera embedded.
 A video feed from such a camera could make an interesting source for the object detection model.
 This project aims to explore the technical viability of running inference on a small wearable.
 A fish-eye lens could further extend visual coverage.
 An important design consideration is to make the wearable operable without the need for touch, to avoid cross-contamination.
 However, this article is scoped to the creation of an object detection model with synthetic data.

 ## Object detection using neural networks